mcabbott/SliceMap.jl/README.md

-The package also defines Zygote gradients for the Slice/Align functions in [JuliennedArrays](https://github.com/bramtayl/JuliennedArrays.jl), and the slice/glue functions in [TensorCast](https://github.com/mcabbott/TensorCast.jl), both of which are good ways to roll-your-own `mapslices`-like things.
+The package also defines Zygote gradients for the Slice/Align functions in [JuliennedArrays](https://github.com/bramtayl/JuliennedArrays.jl), which is a good ways to roll-your-own `mapslices`-like thing.

 There are more details & examples at [docs/intro.md](docs/intro.md).